 Also the conditions, conversion factors (e.g. 1 m3 = 333 kg and 1 LDM = 1850 kg) are important.
 Important to implement beforehand.
 Once again, logistics is a unique business.
 And generic tools are not fit to handle highly complicated freight tenders.
 Our advice, use a tool that understands your logistics needs.
 Define weight definitions, round rules, consolidations, and cost conditions correctly.

 Extra tip #1 – Calculation Rule/Bracket application rule

 Use a minimum rule to always get the lowest pricing for a shipment.
 While many Excel rate cards are balanced to direct rules, it is advisable to change this today.
 This will define how to apply the bracket range for cost calculation.
 The Minimum Rule (Payant Pour) means that the calculated cost is compared to the lowest cost of the next bracket, the lowest cost applies.
 The Maximum Rule means that calculated cost is compared to the highest cost of the previous bracket, highest cost applies.
 The direct rule means that the cost calculation is solely based on the applicable bracket.

-In freight tendering one core element is often not taken into account leading to difficulties during the tender or to bad outcomes: supplying carriers with limited or poor data.
+One core element is often not taken into account leading to difficulties during the tender: supplying carriers with limited or poor data.
 This seems to be an issue in the majority of tenders.
 Having good data via TMS, Freight Audit or ERP should be a strategic objective for shippers.
 Unfortunately many are not there yet.
 Leaving savings and valuable business intelligence on the table.